microsoft/pxt-arcade/docs/examples/bresenham-circle.md

 ## Program for Bresenham Circles

 The program draws new circles with either an increasing or decreasing radius.
-The value of ``x`` varies from `0` to ``radius`` to pick pixels for just one-eighth of the the circle, an _octant_.
+The value of ``x`` varies from `0` to ``radius`` to pick pixels for just one-eighth of the circle, an _octant_.
 The pixels for the other 7 corresponding octants are plotted based on the symmetry properties of a circle.

 ![](/static/examples/bresenham-circle/octants.jpg)